RKDSpace/Surfs_up/README.md

 ![December Summary Stats](https://user-images.githubusercontent.com/106719954/185836988-207d5a65-646d-4e4e-9332-2936fdccff26.png)

 The results I would go over is based on the number of days.
 June has 30 days and December has 31 days, but the counts are still only off by 200 which is a good margin to represent that we have accurate as possible information from our dataset.

+# Summary
+Although the results provide interesting data, further analysis could have been done.
+I would be interested to wrangle the data further and find out more about the humidity ranges.
+Are the weather data true temperatures, or do they consider the humidity rate?
+A humid 65 could turn out to be a warm day and tropical places such as Hawaii tend to be more on the humid side.

+Another data set I would look at is the minimum temperatures.
+They are in the colder range, but do they stay this way year over year.
+How many years would we want to look at?
+Then it would also be important to rule out any months that had anomalies in the temperatures.

+My final point that I think could have been taken further is looking at the temperatures for the whole year and then plot them on a scatter plot.
+If this data would get too cumbersome, I would divide it up by seasons.
+This would allow the business to see the different months over the year and the trends in temperatures.
+Maybe in the winter the temperatures get too cold, and they might want to shut down for the season.